Skip to content

 adler torvalds

 The text view streams Found and Uncertain rows as they resolve.
-NotFound rows are hidden by default — pass --all to include them, or pipe to jq for a machine-readable list:
+NotFound rows are hidden by default.
+Each visible row can include a conservative confidence score; --explain adds the signal evidence and confidence reasons under the row:

 Terminal window